About the Journal

 A. Suitability of the manuscript for the Dialogic Pedagogy journal

-The reviewer should make a judgment about whether or not the manuscript is suitable for the DPJ and its community behind the journal based on the description of the journal's Focus and Scope).
-If you have doubts about suitability and/or the description of the journal's Focus and Scope, please raise these doubts in your review to the editor.
+The reviewer should determine whether the manuscript is suitable for the DPJ and its community, based on the journal's Focus and Scope.
+If you have doubts about the suitability and/or the description of the journal's Focus and Scope, please raise these doubts in your review to the editor.

 B. Quality of the scholarship presented in the manuscript

-A ‘good’ manuscript should have important contribution to the field and a strong potential for generating an important dialogue in the DPJ community (and hopefully even beyond it, but it is not required), in the reviewer's authorial professional judgment.
-A dialogue-disagreement is not less (but can be even more) valuable than a dialogue-agreement.
+A ‘good’ manuscript should make an important contribution to the field and have strong potential to generate important dialogue in the DPJ community (and, if possible, beyond it), in the reviewer's professional judgment.
+A dialogue-disagreement is not less valuable (but can even be more) than a dialogue-agreement.
 Agreement is not necessarily a proxy for truth.
 Thus, the manuscript does not necessarily have to resonate with the reviewer’s own views or to be convincing for the reviewer.
 If the reviewer's judgment is that the manuscript has a strong potential for generating an important scholarly dialogue through a revision process, the manuscript should not be rejected without giving an opportunity for the author to improve it through a guided revision process.
-The reviewer should provide guiding suggestions for improvements and justify them, give the benefits of the doubt, and ask the authors clarifying questions.
+The reviewer should provide guidance for improvement, justify it, give the authors the benefit of the doubt, and ask clarifying questions.

-Coming from a dialogic perspective, we do not believe that an agreement or a consensus among relevant people is a good proxy for truth and quality of scholarship.
+From a dialogic perspective, we do not believe that agreement or consensus among relevant parties is a good proxy for truth or the quality of scholarship.
 Even more, a strong, passionate disagreement between the reviewer and the author may signal the quality of the manuscript – we want to encourage the reviewer to volunteer to submit a response-disagreement for publication.

-Although we approach reviewing positively for this Journal, seeking to recognize the best in all manuscripts, unfortunately from time to time, some manuscripts have to be rejected.
-Rejection should occur when the reviewer expects through his or her justified authorial judgment that the manuscript is not salvable through any revision process, or when the author cannot deliver enough improvements after a few revision cycle(s), and/or the manuscript does not contribute to either scholarly dialogue or to the wider field of DPJ.
+Although we approach reviewing positively for this Journal, seeking to recognize the best in all manuscripts, unfortunately, from time to time, some manuscripts must be rejected.
+Rejection should occur when the reviewer expects, through his or her justified authorial judgment, that the manuscript is not salvable through any revision process, or when the author cannot deliver enough improvements after a few revision cycle(s), and/or the manuscript does not contribute to either scholarly dialogue or to the wider field of DPJ.
 The reviewer provides important and necessary gatekeeping on behalf of the entire DPJ community and readership.
 The process of rejection may be uncomfortable, even painful, but it is very important work for the DPJ community of practice.
-Accepting poor quality scholarship can be detrimental for the field, the journal and, arguably, even for the author.
+Accepting poor-quality scholarship can be detrimental to the field, the journal, and, arguably, even the author.
 The reviewer may offer constructive suggestions for the author of the rejected manuscript (optional).

 III.
 Suggested structure of the external review